AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

    With the Experience Platform Web SDK implementation, the Analytics source connector is needed only for historical Adobe Analytics data and to compare data from your original implementation with that of your new implementation.

    When you have enough historical data from your new implementation and you are familiar with the reporting differences in Customer Journey Analytics, you should turn off the Analytics source connector.

-1. Learn about [feature support in Customer Journey Analytics](/help/getting-started/aa-vs-cja/cja-aa.md).
-Most Adobe Analytics features are supported in Customer Journey Analytics, and many additional features are available in Customer Journey Analytics.

 ## Dynamically generate upgrade steps for your organization